Hi, my name is Irene Triendl and I do marketing strategy for B2B tech companies.

 To be honest, I enjoy working for the smaller companies more.
 There’s more urgency, less hierarchy, and more freedom.
 You can make a bigger impact, and on the whole it tends to be much more enjoyable than creating yet another ebook for Microsoft.
 (But obviously, I wouldn’t say no to a well-funded big-ass company handing me a beautiful project.)

 I speak and work in English and German.
 Ja, echt.
+(I have some Italian, too, but not enough for work.)

 To learn more…